 A great advantage of London is its comprehensive public transport system.
 All of our walks start and finish at railway stations or other public transport stops, which make linear walks a feasible and attractive option.

-GOC London's programme of activities comprises a programme of at least one walk per month, generally on the 1st Saturday of the month, with additional walks where possible on the 3rd Saturday, especially in the summer.
+GOC London's programme of activities comprises a programme of at least one walk per month, generally on the 3rd Saturday of the month, with additional walks where possible on the 1st Saturday in the summer months, plus some shorter midweek walks.
 Our programme varies between urban walks linking London's many green parks and open spaces and walks in the countryside in the Home Counties around London.
+We have a mixture of longer and more energetic walks and short relaxing ones, perhaps focussed on particular places of interest.

 GOC is a nationwide federation of local groups, and some of our events are undertaken jointly with neighbouring GOC groups which whom we maintain friendly relationships.
 Members have the opportunity to join other groups' events, some of which are accessible by public transport, notably many run by the Hertfordshire and East Kent groups.
 Other nearby GOC groups whose walks can sometimes be accessible or who may be able to offer lifts from railway stations include the West Kent, Surrey and Essex groups.
-Some of us also attend weekend events further afield such as those undertaken by Transpennine and Adventure Out groups.
+Some of us also attend weekend events further afield such as those undertaken by the Transpennine and Adventure Out groups.
 If you are interested in any of these, please do contact me.

 We usually bring a packed lunch as numbers can make service slow in pubs.
-We often end the day with tea and cake or a beer which is a great chance to socialise with other members.
+However we usually end the day with tea and cake or a beer which is a great chance to socialise with other members.

 Given such a large and populous city there is the potential of expanding our offer; this will depend on more walk leaders coming forward.
 Walks and hence walk leaders are the lifeblood of the group.
 Training and support is available.
 Thank you to all those who have led walks and come forward.
 If you have any ideas for new events, please let me know.